telerik/reporting-docs/report-items/map/map-types/barchart-map.md

 position: 4
 ---

-# Creating BarChart Series and CSV Data Source Maps
+# Creating Maps with BarChart Series and CSV Data Source

 In this article, you will learn how to create a Map report item with a BarChart series.